LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ## New GitHub Account

 If you have a GitHub account, you can skip to [Setup GitHub](#setup-github).
-Make sure you know your GitHub associated email, username and password.
+Make sure you know your GitHub associated email, username (`username`) and password.

 If you do not already have a GitHub account, you need to create one.
 Be sure to record the email, password and username for your GitHub account.